Fundraising Made Easy

 because if donors don’t want to contribute that amount they’ll most likely

 contribute less.
-Typically folks asked
+Typically people who are asked

 for a specific amount either opt to support at that level or below, but rarely